When Dog Doors Meet Sliding Glass Doors

 Take Necessary Measurements

-For almost all patio inserts, you will need to measure the track height from top to bottom.
+For most patio inserts, you will need to measure the track height from top to bottom.
 This is the space your slider slides on.
-Top to bottom refers to the deepest parts on the top, to the deepest parts on the bottom.
+Top to bottom refers to the deepest parts on the top of the track, to the deepest parts on the bottom of the track.
 If you are looking into the Hale Omni Panel, please note that panel does require a different measuring technique.

+This step in measurement is often overlooked and needs to be checked.
 This will determine if the panel you are looking at will sit snug or loose.
-Measure the track your slider is on from the interior side of the home to the exterior.
+Measure the door track of your sliding patio door from the interior side of the home to the exterior.

 Consider Step Over